Panda-Lewandowski/awesome-ai-forensics/README.md

 The old artifacts still carry the case:

 - `.bash_history`, `.zsh_history`, PowerShell console history
-- Windows Prefetch (`.pf`) and Application Compatibility Cache (Shimcache) — proof a CLI agent executed
+- Windows Prefetch (`.pf`) — supports an inference of execution.
+Application Compatibility Cache (Shimcache) records that the system **observed** a file, which is not the same as running it.
+Treat both as potential execution and presence evidence, and corroborate with Amcache, SRUM, UserAssist, process-creation logs and EDR telemetry
 - Memory: prompts, the assembled context window and decrypted keys never written to disk — LiME on Linux, WinPmem on Windows — *[Murtuza, arXiv:2603.23996](https://arxiv.org/abs/2603.23996)*
 - systemd units, launchd plists and cron entries that start agents at boot

 ---

 ## Collection order

+**Before any of this:** confirm authority and scope, capture system and reference clock offsets, hash everything on acquisition, work from read-only copies where possible, and document every change your own live-response makes to the system.
+Live collection from a running agent host alters that host — record what you touched and when.

 Ordered by how fast the evidence disappears, not by how easy it is to get.